harshit2608/cll/README.md

 ## How to Use

 1. **Write your core logic in Rust**: Implement the main functionality of your project in Rust.
-2. **Export language-specific bindings**: Use appropriate tools and methods to generate bindings for the desired language (e.g., cbindgen for Go, JNI for Java, N-API for Node.js).
+2. **Export language-specific bindings**: Use appropriate tools and methods to generate bindings for the desired language (e.g., C for Go, JNI for Java, FFI-NAPI for Node.js).
 3. **Create a wrapper**: Develop a simple wrapper in the target language that interacts with the bindings.

 ## How to Build